No fillers, nasty chemicals or label tricks.

 Only the good stuff.

-Blueberries are an excellent source of antioxidants, fiber and vitamins C and K, which support your dog’s immune system.
+Blueberries are an excellent source of antioxidants, fibre and vitamins C and K, which support your dog’s immune system.

 Brown rice is a healthy wholegrain packed with nutrients including B vitamins, iron, manganese and omega-3 oils.
 It’s a great source of dietary fibre which is important to maintaining intestinal health.